 When agents have everything they need to resolve a case, including order status, service history, and communication preferences, customer service interactions become opportunities to focus more on the customer

 .
-This leads to personalized service experiences that ensure happier customers.
-Plus, agents can record more accurate, rich insights about customers, which benefits everyone in your service organization and offers valuable insights to other departments.
+This leads to personalised service experiences that ensure happier customers.
+Plus, agents can record more accurate, rich insights about customers, which benefits everyone in your service organisation and offers valuable insights to other departments.

 One of the main benefits of a case management system is omni-channel routing.
 When a case comes in, the right agent is assigned based on their skill set and availability.
 Customers don’t have to put in all the legwork

 or wait days for answers to their questions, and businesses improve their average handle time.

 Case management systems use automation to remove repetitive tasks from agents’ queues, freeing them to focus on more strategic activities.
 Agents follow sequences to resolve cases with prompts on what to ask and what to do.